 Dentures & PartialsNew Bern, NC

 Tooth loss can occur for many reasons including periodontal disease, decay or trauma.
 Dentures have been used to replace missing teeth for many years.
 Alternative methods used to replace missing teeth include dental implants and fixed bridges.
+New Bern, NC dentist Dr. Stephen Hoard offers several types of dentures, including cosmetic dentures and All-on-Four dental implants, as well as an implant denture solution.

-The loss of your teeth can have negative effects on your self-confidence, your ability to chew food and your bite.
+The loss of your teeth can have negative effects on your self-confidence, your ability to chew food, and your bite.
 Since your teeth provide structure and support to your cheeks, tooth loss can result in the sagging of your cheeks and make you appear older than you are.
 It is essential that your missing teeth are replaced as soon as possible.

 A complete denture is used to replace all of your missing teeth.
 If you are only missing a few teeth, a partial denture or overdenture may be used.
 Dentures are generally fabricated from acrylic resins.
 With advances in modern cosmetic dentistry, there are a wide variety of materials available for dentures.
 Dr. Hoard will help you make the best choice for your budget and lifestyle.

-Dentures should be held in place by their natural suction to your gums; sometimes a fixative may also be used.
+Dentures should be held in place by their natural suction to your gums; sometimes, a fixative may also be used.
 Partial dentures are secured to adjacent teeth or dental implants.

 Complete dentures can also be fixed securely in place by dental implants or mini implants, which can give you the confidence to eat whatever you want without having to worry about your dentures coming loose or falling out.
 More patients seem to be opting for treatment with implants now.
 Though a significant investment, fixed dentures have a dramatic effect on improving the quality of life.